TomYeahOK/li-chatbot/README.md

 ## Limitations of the demo
 - Does not do any filtering by date or location
 - No recording of user preferences (i.e. no ability for user to set preferences for the system to remember)
+- LI data does not contain canonical urls, therefore events can’t link to the respective pages on LI.

+### Notes
+- Currently served on infrastructure (gomix) that sleeps when inactive, therefore initial requests after sleep are laggy while the data is fetched, cached, and parsed.